-Umayangga is a Toronto-based public health professional working as a Research and Knowledge Translation Lead at The Sandbox Project.
+Umayangga is a Toronto-based public health professional with several years of experience in youth health and engagement.
 She is also a freelance artist who dabbles in acrylic painting, ink illustrations, digital art and more.

 Family physician Jennifer Kwan launched a Twitter campaign to educate Ontarians about the pandemic and vaccinations and to combat the spread of misinformation.
 We're profiling her as a Pillars of the Pandemic honouree.